abdelali-hamza/Community-detection/README.md

 # Community-detection

-# Variable Neighborhood Decomposition Search (VNDS)
+1. **VNDS**: Variable Neighborhood Decomposition Search (VNDS)

 VNDS is a metaheuristic optimization algorithm for combinatorial optimization problems.
 It is particularly effective for solving community detection problems by iteratively exploring the search space through local search and diversification strategies.

+2. **LOUVAIN**: Louvain algorithm
+The Louvain algorithm is a powerful community detection algorithm widely used in network analysis.
+It efficiently identifies communities in large networks based on modularity optimization.
+This repository contains an implementation of the Louvain algorithm along with usage instructions, examples, and relevant documentation.

 # Contributing